-School & year group/classroom: Date: Name:
+Name: Click or tap here to enter text.

+Date: Click to enter text.

 During the Professional Learning workshop, you will complete this tool.
+In completing the template reflect on your most recent professional experience placement.
+You can draw on personal or mentor teacher practices in responding to the different sections.

+Day 1 - Doing Well and Areas for Improvement

-Day 2 - Next Steps; the plans and actions you want to implement when you get back to school Day 1 - Doing Well and Areas for Improvement
+Day 2 - Next Steps; the plans and actions you want to implement when you commence teaching in your own classroom.
 The results from your pre-workshop survey may support you to complete this section.
 Post-workshop - You will complete the reflections section on Page Two.

-Day 2 Next steps

-Day 1 Areas for improvement

-Doing well

-Philosophy • Your views related to inclusion for students with disability Your approach to teaching and learning Strengths/interests based, flexible, collaborative Place/environment Inclusive, accessible learning environments and spaces Home School Partnerships Communication and collaboration with parents/carers
+Day 2 Next steps Click to enter text.
+Click to enter text.
+Click to enter text.
+Click to enter text.
+Day 1 Areas for improvement Click to enter text.
+Click to enter text.
+Click to enter text.
+Click to enter text.
+Da Doing well Click to enter text.
+Click to enter text.
+Click to enter text.
+Click to enter text.
+Philosophy Your views related to inclusion for students with disability Your approach to teaching and learning Strengths/interests based, flexible, collaborative Place/environment Inclusive, accessible learning environments and spaces Home School Partnerships Communication and collaboration with parents/carers